Click here to listen to a reading of this blog:

 - Poor stamina

 - The need to nap more than others

 - Long recovery period after any activity

 - Inability to exercise, or withstand certain exercises

 - Hair loss

 - Easy bruising

 - Fertility issues

-Although the thyroid gland is responsible for delivering crucial hormones that are needed for every function and cell of the body, when it misbehaves – causing issues such as hypothyroidism or hyperthyroidism – it’s still not hugely well recognised among the general public and people don’t tend to understand just how important this little gland is.
+Although the thyroid gland is responsible for delivering crucial hormones that are needed for every function and cell of the body, when it misbehaves – causing issues such as hypothyroidism – it’s still not hugely well recognised among the general public and people don’t tend to understand just how important this little gland is.

 For those of us already diagnosed, we can gain awareness this month about how to check our thyroid glands regularly for any abnormalities, what supplements may help us and what tests we need to ensure our doctors are doing.
 We should also be aware of what results to look for.